3 years

 The Bachelor in International Business is a six-semester program, each one offering courses in the fundamental disciplines of management and personal development, as well as courses focused on current issues: social responsibility, ethics, the environment, entrepreneurship, etc.

-Thanks to the right mix of theoretical and applied courses that cover foundational, advanced and specialised management topics, the program provides our students with a solid understanding of the international business environment, which they put to direct first-hand practice via a range of increasingly complex business exposures.
-In keeping with the School’s vision to develop and nurture inspiring, intercultural, responsible changemakers, a large part of the program is dedicated to the personal and professional development of students through personalized career coaching sessions, in order to prepare them to become competent, mature, fair and ethical leaders.
+Thanks to the right mix of theoretical and applied courses that cover foundational, advanced and specialised management topics, the program provides our students with a solid understanding of the international business environment, which they put to practice via a range of increasingly complex business exposures.
+In keeping with the school’s vision to develop and nurture inspiring, intercultural, and responsible changemakers, a large part of the program is dedicated to the personal and professional development of students through personalized career coaching sessions, in order to prepare them to become competent, mature, fair and ethical leaders.

 Course Content